 In most cases, your root canal procedure can be finished in one visit.
-After a root canal, most patients experience little to no pain.
+After the procedure, most patients experience little to no pain.
 All patients are given pain relievers however, to minimize any discomfort.
 Teeth treated with root canal need to be restored afterwards.
 This could range from a simple filling to a large build-up with a post or a crown.
 Dr. Siegelman and Dr. Ng have extensive experience with root canal therapy and dental anxiety and phobia, call our New York City office to learn more how their expertise can help you,

 What is Root Canal Therapy?